Abstract

 Patients

-All patients included in this study understood and signed written informed consent.
+All patients included in this study understood and signed written informed consent, (Approval number: B2019-436).
 The clinical samples of scRNA-seq came from patients diagnosed with LUAD, of which 4 cases received no treatment before surgery, and 5 cases received chemotherapy (Pemetrexed + Cisplatin).
 These samples were donated by inpatients in the Department of Thoracic Surgery, Zhongshan Hospital of Fudan University.
-After the lung adenocarcinoma tissue sample was taken, we first cut a small part to make paraffin sections, and we dissociated the remaining tissue into a single-cell suspension.
+After the lung adenocarcinoma tissue sample was taken, a small part was cut for paraffin sections, and the remaining tissue was dissociated into a single-cell suspension.
 1×106 cells were drawn from the single-cell suspension for single-cell RNA sequencing.

 Preparation of single-cell suspensions

 For each patient, as described above, we dissociated the lung adenocarcinoma tumor sample into a single-cell suspension and then took 1×106 cells for single-cell RNA sequencing.
 We used the Tumor Dissociation Kit (Miltenyi Biotec, Gladbach, Germany) to digest tumor tissues with enzymes according to the manufacturer’s instructions.
 In short, we first cut the lung adenocarcinoma tissue sample into small tissue pieces about 1cm3 with a surgical scalpel.
-We then transferred these small tissue pieces to the MACS C tube containing 4.7 mL DMEM serum-free medium, 200 µL Enzyme H, 100 µL Enzyme R, and 25 µL Enzyme A. After the tissue was incubated and digested in a constant temperature incubator 37℃ for 1 hour, the tissue was mechanically separated by the MACS™ instrument.
-Repeat the above steps twice.
+We then transferred these small tissue pieces to the MACS C tube containing 4.7 mL DMEM serum-free medium, 200 µL Enzyme H, 100 µL Enzyme R, and 25 µL Enzyme A. After the tissue was incubated and digested in a constant temperature incubator 37 [for 1 hour, the tissue was mechanically separated by the MACS™ instrument.
+This procedure was repeated twice.
 After the tissue sample was dissociated, the sample was filtered with a 40 μm filter to remove the remaining large particles from the single-cell suspension.
-Centrifuge the suspension at 300 × g for 7 minutes, and discard the supernatant.
+Centrifuge the suspension at 300 × g for 7 minutes, then discard the supernatant.

 The 10x scRNA-seq data analysis